bubblesran/Temp-Tutos/selenium+tutorial.md

 driver.switch_to_frame('mainFrame')
 ```

-Select could use to manipulate with selection elements
+Select can be used to deal with selection elements

 ```python